sas448/CS1632_Fall2020/exercises/1/README.md

 There is no requirement that the "good" and "bad" strings have to be unique, or they cannot be empty strings for that matter.
 This is still behavior conformant with the requirements.

+Each pairwise group will submit the exercise *once* to GradeScope to the **Exercise 1 Extra Credit** link, by *one member* of the group.
+Please use the ReportTemplateExtraCredit.docx to write the report.
+Make sure you number the defects so it is easy to count!